60 Men’s Bedroom Ideas

 Even though you may not be lucky enough to have a large tub with a glass surround in your bedroom, you can take some cues from this room’s style.

 This room subscribes to the “less is more” school of thought.
 Nothing is cluttered, nothing is overwhelming.
 The whole space is clean and flowy.
-If you need your space to look more lived-in, consider a wall hanging or two that display your personality without overpowering the aesthetic.
+If you need your space to look more lived-in, consider a wall hanging or two that displays your personality without overpowering the aesthetic.

 With a view like this, why would you ever leave?
 Large windows looking out over beautiful landscapes should not be covered up with heavy window coverings and curtains.